airbytehq/airbyte/docs/integrations/destinations/chargify.md

 Once you have a Chargify account, you can use the following credentials to set up the connector

 - A Project ID associated with the site
-- A Master API key associated with the site
+- A main API key associated with the site

-You can reach out to [support@chargify.com](mailto:support@chargify.com) to request your Project ID and Master API key for the Airbyte destination connector.
+You can reach out to [support@chargify.com](mailto:support@chargify.com) to request your Project ID and main API key for the Airbyte destination connector.

 See the setup guide for more information about how to get started.